 Checking out and Returning Books

-When returning material, please place it in the box located on the bottom shelf below the Catalog and Sign-out binders.
+When returning material, please place it in the box next to the children’s bookcase.
 The box is labeled “Please Place Returned Items Here.”
 Please also find your entry in the Sign-out binder and indicate in the last column the date on which you are returning it.

 If you remove one of the rolling carts for use elsewhere in the church, please return it to the library after your class or meeting is finished.
 If you remove individual items from the carts or from the Reference section, please return them to the shelf where you found them.